secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 (1) Phase one starts after phase three has ended.
 Phase one ends after 5 months.
 (2) Phase two starts after phase one has ended.
 Phase two ends after 5 months.
 (3) Phase three starts after phase two.
 Phase three must be finished after 2 months.

+### Emergency Process

+In cases when a regularly still valid Secure Crypto Config would become insecure regarding either a proposed algorithm or a proposed parameter choice it must be revised with the following process:

+1. Determine the insecure configuration.
+2. Remove the insecure configuration. *(TODO: would replacing also be an option? how?)*
+3. Publish the revised Secure Crypto Config with a new *(TODO "patch"?)* version.
+4. Mark the old (unrevised) Secure Crypto Config as deprecated.

+Examples for emergency cases are drastically better brute force algorithms or brute force performance (e.g. quantum computers/algorithms), drastically discovered flaws in proposed algorithms and their configurations.

 ### Guideline to choose cryptography algorithm and parameters